unboundsecurity/unbound-integration/Jmeter/README.md

 # Unbound Performance Testing Using Jmeter

-This repository uses [Apache Jmeter](https://jmeter.apache.org/) to test the performance of UKC.
+This repository uses [Apache Jmeter](https://jmeter.apache.org/) to test the performance of UKC and CoT.

 Refer to [Developing in Java](https://www.unboundtech.com/docs/UKC/UKC_Developers_Guide/HTML/Content/Products/UKC-EKM/UKC_Developers_Guide/DevelopingInJava/Developing_in_Java.htm) for more information about configuring the Java environment.